Keavon/Thesis/src/paper/thesis.md

 ```

 <div id="fig-4" class="figure-caption">
-Figure 4: With the stamping method, style decisions by the author of a brush take the form of a stamp texture and custom settings for the stamping system that applies brush dynamics and other configurable tricks to lend variety and quality to the result.
+<span>Figure 4: Stamping Brush Model.</span> With the stamping method, style decisions by the author of a brush take the form of a stamp texture and custom settings for the stamping system that applies brush dynamics and other configurable tricks to lend variety and quality to the result.
 </div>

 The approach does come with its own share of disadvantages.
 The illusion can often be broken when the repetitiveness of the stamp texture becomes apparent, as shown in the Krita painting application in Figure 5.
 Randomization of rotation and countless other tricks can be used to break up the repetition with the stamping algorithm, however these strategies need to be configured for each brush style, thereby adding complexity to the user experience.
 By its nature of stamping down textures, it works better at modeling the look of dry more than wet media.
 Another drawback is that, while the stamping dynamics settings can be modified on a brush style preset by the user, the texture (which is often digitized from a physical pattern) is not so easily reconfigurable.